TV Meteorologist

 I ive in Michigan and we have winds up to 60 miles per hour today And they have been blowing for about 5 hours but no storms the sky is clear blue with a few clouds. so where are the winds come from

-Asked by Debra over 6 years ago
+Asked by Debra about 7 years ago

 There is a strong low pressure area to your east.
 Mother Nature likes for things to be in balance.
 Think of low pressure as a valley, high pressure as a hill.
 She is moving air from the hill to fill the valley.
 The bigger the hill, the deeper the valley, the faster the air moves to fix the imbalance and the stronger the wind blows.
 Great question, thanks.